jasonsbeer/Amiga-N2630/Logic/VHDL/U601/readme.md

-These are the logic equations for U601, which includes the Zorro 2 RAM controller, AUTOCONFIG, and ROM select logic.
+These are the logic equations for U601, which includes the Zorro 2 RAM and DMA controller, AUTOCONFIG, and ROM select logic.

 Revision History
 Version|Release Date|Comments